TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1DHCPGlobalConfig.md

 ```

 ## DESCRIPTION
-This function is used to update the BloxOneDDI Global DHCP Configuration
+This function is used to update the Universal DDI Global DHCP Configuration

 ## EXAMPLES